Albuquerque Safety Guide

 Safe with Precautions

-Albuquerque is generally safe for tourists who remain aware of their surroundings, secure their belongings, and take standard urban safety precautions.
+Albuquerque is generally safe for tourists who stay aware of their surroundings, avoid certain neighborhoods after dark, and take precautions against property crime and altitude-related health effects.

 Emergency Numbers